 PROPERTY TAX ACCOUNTS

-Most Alberta municipalities have a June 30th deadline for paying annual property taxes.
-This payment covers from Jan – Dec of the year you are in; meaning the June 30th payment is actually covering the 6 months prior (Jan to June) and the 6 months after (July to Dec).
+Most municipalities have a June 30th deadline for paying annual property taxes.
+This payment covers from Jan – Dec of the year you are in, meaning the June 30th payment is actually covering the 6 months prior (Jan to June) and the 6 months after (July to Dec).

-There are 2 ways property taxes can be an upfront cost:
+There are 2 ways property tax adjustments can create an upfront cost:

-2) Property Tax Account Catch Up (lender or municipality)
+2) Property Tax Account Top Up (between you and the lender)

 This calculates how much the seller and the new buyer each owe towards the property taxes that year.